 - You can also try this Roots & Shoots 1-Click sustainable palm oil campaign to download the smart shopping app to help you navigate your palm oil choices!

-We can prevent imminent extinction of species like the orangutan and gibbon with these changes, and indeed we must.
+We can prevent imminent extinction of great apes with these changes, and indeed we must.